-TikTok user Bekkii Vosper shared the results of using both rice water and apple cider vinegar on her hair, and there's no doubting its serious *shine*.
-So shiny was it that the video went viral, racking up more than 302,000 views and 20,000 comments.
+TikTok user Bekkii Vosper shared the results of using both rice water and apple cider vinegar on her hair, and there's no doubting its serious shine.
+In fact, so shiny was it that the video went viral, racking up more than 302,000 views and 20,000 comments.

 After washing the rice in cold water, Vosper added the rice to a mason jar with more water before shaking.
 She then tipped this into a spray bottle with a little apple cider vinegar.

-Describing her hair as "super dry and damaged" beforehand, she spritzed the mixture all over after shampooing and conditioning her hair, rinsing it after 10-15 minutes.
+Describing her hair as “super damaged and dry” beforehand, she spritzed the mixture all over after shampooing and conditioning her hair, rinsing it after 10-15 minutes.

 Shiny hair who?
 Hahah I would absolutely recommend doing this!! ##hair ##hairstyle♬ original sound - Bekkii vosper

 - Stress hair loss: this is why the pandemic is causing hair loss in young women

 While some findings support the benefits of rice water for hair, more research is needed.
 However, research conducted by the International Journal of Cosmetic Science says that the Japanese practice originates from the Heian Period.
 Court ladies would comb their floor-length hair daily using Yu-Su-Ru, or water left over from washing rice.